Flux-Crypto/Flux/README.md

-# flux
+# Flux

-Making crypto finances accessible for businesses.
+Supercharging crypto financial management for businesses

 ## Services and Technologies